cliffano/packer-studio/README.md

 Packer Studio is a Packer builder of Docker image which contains the tech stacks that I use the most.

-This image is used to launch a container for me to code in Go, Java, JavaScript, Python, and Ruby.
+This image is used to launch a container for me to code in Go, Java, JavaScript, Python, Ruby, and Rust.

 Installation
 ------------